South Derbyshire Viewpoints Circular Walk

 Pass Seven Spouts Farm, Hangman's Stone and Bendall's Farm.

 There used to be a 'wicker' Jack and Jill on this path towards the bottom end of the reservoir.
-Their wishing well is still there (although a bit overgrown) and this is the third viewpoint.
-In fact, the view over the reservoir from the picnic spot just a little further on is well worth a look:
+Their wishing well is still there (although a bit overgrown) and just past this, the view over the reservoir from the picnic spot just a little further on is is the third viewpoint

 You'll find yourself in an abandoned car park - permanently locked.
 I have heard that this is because of night-time misuse.
 It's actually quite fascinating to see nature reclaiming this area - moss growing over the tarmac and grass coming through it.